Event ID 1102 explained: Security audit log cleared (and what survives)

 ATT&CK mapping

-• Migration / decom workflows: techs clearing the log on a host being decommissioned.
+- Migration or decom workflows.
+Techs clearing logs on a host being decommissioned.
 Should always be ticketed.

-• Forensic / testing labs: clear-and-reproduce workflows during detection development.
+- Forensic labs running clear-and-reproduce loops during detection development.

-When you load an .evtx file into a forensic tool, the first search worth running is EventID:1102 and EventID:104.
-If either is present, the log you're holding has known gaps and any timeline you build from it is incomplete.
+When you load an .evtx file into a forensic tool, the first two searches worth running are EventID:1102 and EventID:104.
+If either is present, the log you are holding has known gaps.
+Any timeline built from it is incomplete.
 Note it loudly in the report.
+Then go look at what survived: the registry, USN journal, MFT, prefetch, and AmCache.
+Together they reconstruct most of what 1102 tried to erase.